 Implantation of a spinal pump, like other surgical and medical procedures, may present risks.
 Complications include risk of infection, bleeding, headache, allergic reaction, spinal fluid leakage, paralysis, and device malfunction.
 From a patient’s assessment and trial results, the pump reservoir is filled with a drug and programmed.
 Patients must periodically return to the office to refill the pump, adjust dosage as necessary, follow-up pain management and discuss therapy goals.

 If you need an evaluation or consultation or are interested in learning more about an Intrathecal Baclofen Pump, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.